peterldowns/pgtestdb/README.md

  database.
 - If the template database does not exist:
   - Creates a new, empty, database.
-  - Gives `testdbuser` ownership of this database and all of its contents (schemas, tables, sequences).
+  - Gives `pgtdbuser` ownership of this database and all of its contents (schemas, tables, sequences).
-  - Calls `Prepare()` on the provided migrator to perform any pre-migration preparation, like installing extensions or creating additional roles.
   - Calls `Migrate()` on the provided migrator to actually migrate the database schema.
   - Marks the database as a template
 - Creates a new database instance from the template